na-na-hi/renget/archive/vr6nd.md

 Instinctively, Ray raised his arm above his head, and a Snail Fang spike erupted out, bouncing the shuriken away.
 Of course, it slipped his mind that the spikes were made of magnetic metal.
 "(*HOW DID I FORGET ABOUT THAT?!*)"
 Tetsugyō sent a third volley of shurikens, and his second volley was coming up at Ray, all from above.
-Ray stuck a paper seal to the mud wall that he used for defense, and he smashed the brach below him with a his metal spike via a backhand, plummeting straight to the ground.
+Ray stuck a paper seal to the mud wall that he used for defense, and he smashed the branch below him with his metal spike via a backhand, plummeting straight to the ground.
 Tetsugyō responded by causing the shurikens from the first volley, which had hit the ground by now, to fly directly at Ray from below.
-Ray thought ahead, and he detonated a paper seal he stuck on his shoe with a Snake sign, causing a sturdy mud wall to appear from underneath him, stopping and pinning the shurikens to ground he fell on.
+Ray thought ahead, and he detonated a paper seal he stuck on his shoe during preperation with a Snake sign, causing a sturdy mud wall to appear from underneath him, stopping and pinning the shurikens to ground he fell on.
 The second volley had gotten lodged in the mud wall Ray was using for defense earlier, and the third volley hanged idly in the air, but now Tetsugyō had a new opening.

 "Wait!
 You're that guy with the spikes!
 Ooh, I'm gonna pay you back for wasting our time earlier!"

 With another hand movement, Tetsugyō took control over the spike attached to Ray's arm, and he impaled it right into the tree Ray was standing in front of.
-With a second movement, the third volley was approaching Ray, rapidly.
+With a second movement, the third volley was approaching rapidly.
 "(*I have to think fast...!*)"
 Ray took a seal from his hip and held it out.
 Using a one hand Tiger seal with the arm connected to the unhelpful spike, a stream of mud burst out of the seal, splashing and stopping the volley.